scientifichackers/zproc/docs/user/introduction.rst

 ---

-You first, need a :py:class:`.Workers` object, which is the front-end for using worker Processes.
+You first, need a :py:class:`.Swarm` object, which is the front-end for using worker Processes.

 .. code-block:: python